Implement Voice-enabled Transport Controls (Rewind, Fast-forward, etc.) with the Android Media Session API

 A more in-depth voice integration with your app is possible with Video Skill API integration.
 The Video Skill API not only provides transport controls (Play, Pause, Fast-forward, etc.) with media playback, the Video Skill API also lets users perform voice searches for your app's media from anywhere in Fire TV (not just inside your app).
-Video Skill API integration does require your media to be in the Fire TV catalog.
+Video Skill API integration does require your media to be in the Amazon Catalog.
 You can learn more in Voice-enabling Your App and Content.

 To enable voice command and control to work with your application, add the permission